uga-ssrl/SSRLCV-Util/README.md

 ## `plot_sensitivities.py` -- plot bundle adjustment sensitivities

 This program should be used with the `generateSensitivityFunctions()` method in SSRLCV.
 This allows the programmer to analyze the practical objective functions.
-Hopefully, the programmer will notice these objective functions follow a specific patter or are differentable.
+Hopefully, the programmer will notice these objective functions follow a specific pattern or are differentiable.

-The nessesary CSV files are generated within the `generateSensitivityFunctions()` method, the `partialFilename` is sepcified there.
+The necessary CSV files are generated within the `generateSensitivityFunctions()` method, the `partialFilename` is specified there.
 6 graphs are generated.

 ### USAGE